ProcessBolt/AwsSesEvents/README.md

     }
 }
 ```
-# To Do
-There are tag fields in `AwsSesEventMail` and `AwsSesEventClick` that have not yet been implemented.
-The `linkTags` in the `click` object would probably be very useful.

-The `complaint` and `rejected` objects have not been tested.

 # References
 The following references (including but not limited to) were used as documentation to create these object definitions:
 https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-notifications.html